YuChaoGithub/resume-web/content/_index.md

 I am a final year computer science student at the Chinese University of Hong Kong interested in the applied side of computer science.
 I developed software projects ranging from web apps, mobile apps, to games and chat bots.
 Currently working on a web-based multiplayer monopoly game (using Go and Godot) as my final year project.

-I also enjoy drawing, writing, reading novels and listening to British alt rock in my free time.
+I also enjoy drawing, writing, reading novels and listening to music (mostly British alt rock) in my free time.

 ## Education
 #### The Chinese University of Hong Kong